Skip to content

 Note

-If you have deployed DataWay using Launcher, you can skip the installation steps described in this document.
-This document describes how to register and install DataWay using the Guance management console.
-You can also use Launcher to quickly install DataWay
+If you have deployed DataWay using Launcher, you can skip the installation steps described in this article.
+This article describes how to register and install DataWay using Guance management console.
+Alternatively, you can use Launcher for a quick installation of DataWay.

 Prerequisites